-Meridians: Liver, Lung
+Meridians: Liver, Lung, Spleen, Kidney

-Flavors: Sweet, Bitter, Slightly Cold
+Flavors/Temps: Sweet, Bitter, Slightly Cold

 History/Folklore: Cultivated in China as far back as the 15th century BC, this flower is renowned as being one of the Four Gentlemen in Chinese and East Asian art.
-The Asian reverence for this flower can be traced back to the famous historical figure Shen Nung.
+Shen Nung, one of these Four Gentlemen, is a famous Asian historical figure.
 He lived around 2695 BC and is considered the father of Chinese Medicine.
 His search for eternal life caused him to send 24 children on a dangerous journey to a faraway island.
 It was believed that on the island grew a rare flower, the Golden Chrysanthemum, that would bestow eternal life.
 The children found and picked this flower.
 Thus began the Chinese reverence for this flower and its use in many teas.
-The flower’s name derives from the Greek word for gold (chryos) and antehmon (flower).
-The Chrysanthemum later spread to other regions, beyond Asia.
-In 1798, Americans introduced the flower to the horticultural scene in Hoboken, NJ, to grow attractions within Elysian Field.
+The flower is further identified with longevity because it can bloom through the autumn and even the early winter.

 No More Fleas